CaptainCrowbar/unicorn-lib/unicorn/utf.md

 state.
 The `source()` function returns a reference to the underlying encoded string.
 The `offset()` and `count()` functions return the position and length (in code units) of the current encoded character (or the group of code units currently being interpreted as an invalid character).
+The `range()` function returns the same sequence of code units as a pair of pointers.

 The `str()` function returns a copy of the code units making up the current character.
 This will be empty if the iterator is default constructed or past